 Privacy Statement relating to the selection of trainees within the European Ombudsman’s Office

-This privacy statement explains the reason for the processing, the way the European Ombudsman collects, handles and ensures protection of all personal data provided, how that information is used and what rights the candidates may exercise in relation to their data.
+This privacy statement explains the reason for the processing, the way the European Ombudsman (EO) collects, handles and ensures protection of the candidates’ personal data provided, how that information is used and what rights they may exercise in relation to their data.

 1. What personal data will the European Ombudsman process?

-Basic personal information (first name, last name, nationality); information contained in the CV (education, work experience, language proficiency); description of any disabilities to ensure that the necessary accessibility measures can be put in place; a one page-cover letter in English explaining the reasons and the motivation for applying for the traineeship; copies of the applicant’s diplomas, degrees, or certificates and a letter of reference.
+Basic personal information (first name, last name, nationality, birthdate, email, and city and country of residence, telephone); information contained in the CV (education, work experience, language proficiency); description of any disabilities to ensure that the necessary accessibility measures can be put in place; a one page-cover letter in English explaining the reasons and the motivation for applying for the traineeship; copies of the applicant’s diplomas, degrees, or certificates and a letter of reference.

 2. Why does the European Ombudsman process these personal data?

-The purpose of the processing is to identify all candidates for a traineeship at the EO Office and to manage the procedure relating to the selection of trainees.
+The purpose of the processing is to identify candidates for the traineeships offered and to carry out the selection procedure.

 3. What are the legal bases and necessity for processing this data?